Recovery Tips for Cosmetic Surgery

 - Repairaise: Containing Zinc, this product improves wound healing, immune function and skin health.
 This can have an overall impact on the appearance of scars by encouraging the skin’s repair.

 5. Follow Dr Doyle’s Instructions Precisely

 Dr Doyle will give you advice before and after your surgery.
 It’s important that you follow this information precisely.
 Following simple suggestions from your Surgeon may help you move through your surgery recovery stage quicker or more comfortably.

 - If you’ve undergone breast surgery – wear the special post-surgery bra or post-surgery compression garment(s) provided for you.
 Wear this day and night for as long as you’ve been instructed to wear them.

 - Do not wear an underwire bra for at least 6 months after breast surgery.

-- Alert Dr Doyle to any concerns and read all information to better recognise what’s normal after plastic surgery during your recovery period and what might be a cause for seeking treatment or immediate medical assistance.
+- Alert your Surgeon to any concerns and read all information to better recognise what’s normal after plastic surgery during your recovery period and what might be a cause for seeking treatment or immediate medical assistance.